Joe-Costa/AllStop/readme.md

 ### To place cluster in Read-Only mode:
 - Run `all_stop --stop`

+This step creates a backup of the previous running config of the cluster in the curent directory

 ### To return the cluster to its previous config:
 - Run `all_stop --resume`

+This step looks for the previous running config file and re-applies it, restoring all previous services to the cluster.

+Once the restore job is complete the running config file will be renamed and moved to a new directory called `previously_ran_configs`

 ### To restore the cluster from a specific running config file: